BaseCase/property_patch/README.md

 }
 ```

-So notice the custom `get_bar` and `get_foo` methods.
+So notice the custom `get_bar` and `set_bar` methods.
 Because we defined the property 'bar' in the constructor, we can say stuff like this:

 ```javascript
 var f = new Foo();